Keras - Python Deep Learning Neural Network API

 The first step is to have TensorFlow installed.

-Last time, recall that we discussed the TensorFlow installation as being as simple as running the command
+Recall that we previously discussed the TensorFlow installation as being as simple as running the command

 pip install tensorflow, but note that we also discussed needing to check to ensure